barrynormal/ng-voice-test/IMS_Provisioning.md

 # IMS Provisioning Process documentation

-Here I've

-## 1.Information gathering stage
+Section 1, 'Discovery', is designed to answer some questions regarding the required documentation.

+These are:
+1. Who will be using this information?
+* Internal/external/devs/ops etc...

+2. The context into which this process fits
+* The nature of the issues raised by clients/users
+* How the system is connected to and updated
+* How tests can be performed to verify everything is as it should be
+* The relationship between this system and related components

+3. Establish the best structure for the documentation
+* Do we need separate pieces for technical and non-technical audiences *(Probably not)*
+* How much can we rely on diagrams *(depends on level of complexity)*
+* To what extent is it possible to provide an example solution which will cover all cases?
+* Related docs and processes to be linked  *(such as standards and other internal processes)*

+Section 2, 'Basic structure', gives a first draft for the documentation.

+## 1. Discovery

 ### From Support team
 As usual, first port of call would be an orientation call to discover any ongoing issues from the Support team.
 * How could this process work better for you?

-* details of incoming request - frequency, etc. Are there any triggers, like network load, etc?
+* Details of incoming request - frequency, etc. Are there any triggers, like network load, etc?
-* who makes these requests?
+* Who makes these requests?
 Make sure to understand the full audience.
 Their needs and technical competence.
 * describe the issue or issues as stated by users?
 Are there more than one?
 List them.
 Make sure to catch edge cases.
 * What is the resolution?
 Do you have a standard doc you send out?
 * How successful is the resolution?